[SOLVED] CS SQL data structure database flex COMP9315 21T1

 DATA_built = advanced.sql basics.sql complex.sql funcs.sql syscat.sql intset.sql

+The rest of the work for this assignment involves editing the intset.c and intset.source files.
 In order for the Makefile to work properly, you must use the identifier _OBJWD_ in the intset.source file to refer to the directory holding the compiled library.
+You should never directly modify the intset.sql file produced by the Makefile.

 If you want to use other *.c files along with intset.c, then you can do so, but you will need to make further changes to the Makefile to ensure that they are compiled and linked correctly into the library.

-Note that your submitted versions of intset.c and intset.source should not contain any references to the complex type (because that’s not what you’re implementing).
+Note that your submitted versions of intset.c and intset.source should not contain any references to the complex type (because thats not what youre implementing).
+Make sure that the comments in the program describes the code that you wrote.

 Also, do not put testing queries in your intset.source; all it should do is create the new data type.
-Put any testing you want to do in a separate *.sql, which you don’t need to submit.
+Put any testing you want to do in a separate *.sql, which you dont need to submit.
 And do not drop the intSet type at the end of intset.source.
 If you do, your data type will vanish before we have a chance to test it.

 The intSet Data Type

 We aim to define a new base type intSet, to store the notion of sets of integer values.
+We also aim to define a useful collection of operations on the intSet type.

 How you represent intSet values, and implement functions to manipulate them, is up to you.
+However, they must satisfy the requirements below

 Once implemented correctly, you should be able to use your PostgreSQL server to build the following kind of SQL applications: